leijobs/SLAM/README.md

-# SLAM
+# Noob-SLAM
-mainly for visual-slam, resources and code
+Trying to make a light and python-based Slam structure during my master period.